swarup-p/VSD_Physical_Design_Workshop/README.md

 ### Features of OpenLane Flow

 In OpenLane flow, if needed, user is able to change certain flow parameters on the fly.
-The details of parameters which can be varied during the flow are listed in READ_ME.md file in the configuration folder.
+The details of parameters which can be varied during the flow are listed in READ_ME.md file in the '../configurations' folder.

 Command to check existing value of a parameter,